leewc/leewc.github.io/_posts/articles/2024-05-18-upgrade-internet-from-phone-to-ethernet.md

 [^1]: It all started from how I can upgrade an existing phone jack to an ethernet jack late Friday night, then a couple videos [https://www.youtube.com/watch?v=ieBbbkXPO2U](https://www.youtube.com/watch?v=ieBbbkXPO2U) and [https://www.youtube.com/watch?v=0euB3nAe6qI](https://www.youtube.com/watch?v=0euB3nAe6qI) and [https://www.youtube.com/watch?v=HYl1W8bN1fQ&t=97s](https://www.youtube.com/watch?v=HYl1W8bN1fQ&t=97s)...Rabbit hole!

 [^2]: I had a 5 port switch but no power supply.
-So I went ahead and purchased one that was 2A thinking the device would only pull what it needs.
-I accidentally fried it when I fed a 2 amp and 3 amp power supply to it.
-At 2A It would reboot all the time, then unluckily the nearby power supply I had was for an audio amp, which is 3A.
+So I went ahead and purchased one that was 5V 2A thinking the device would only pull what it needs.
+I accidentally fried it when I fed a higher volt power supply to it.
+At 5V 2A It would reboot all the time, then unluckily the nearby power supply I had was for an audio amp, which is 12V 3A.
 Plugging it in I heard a whine noise, followed by a *pop*, and some smell of burnt electronics coming up (magic smoke).
 RIP little switch.
+I think the switch was likely expecting 9V/0.6A ?
+Either way, don't plug random power supplies in despite the same barrel port size!

 [^3]: Because I'm cheap and there's no need in this household to top that.
 The upload has really helped in video conference meetings (Amazon Chime) where others have trouble due to Comcast cable internet.